pm-hwks/terasuite/README.md

 # Usage :
 Use these programs to test & validate terasort / hadoop disk io (testdfsio).
+After running the scripts look into the logs folder.
+Also there is a metrics file with just the consolidated metrics from several run which will be very useful for analysis.

 # Teragen & Terasort :
 # Run multiple teragen & terasort with different parameters so it makes it possible to identify which settings work better for this instance